 In 1988 I joined Opera North as an extra chorister, becoming full time in 1994, and I have been with the company for 30 years now.
-Alongside the grand operas, Ring Cycles and large-scale concert stagings, I’ve had the chance to return to my first love with Gilbert and Sullivan operas including Ruddigore and last year’s Trial by Jury, as well as Bite-Sized Gilbert and Sullivan, which returns to Dewsbury for its third year as part of the next Kirklees Concert Season.”
+Alongside the grand operas, Ring Cycles and large-scale concert stagings, I’ve had the chance to return to my first love with Gilbert and Sullivan operas including Ruddigore and last year’s Trial by Jury, as well as our G&S concerts as part of the Kirklees Concert Season.”

 Jeremy’s hugely popular ‘Bite-Sized Gilbert and Sullivan’ concerts get an upgrade to the main course in the new Kirklees Concert Season.
 Tuck into A Feast of Gilbert and Sullivan, with the full Orchestra of Opera North and guest singers, at Huddersfield Town Hall on Sunday 6 October 2019.